pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 - all unnecessary code comment lines
 - all unnecessary blank vertical space lines

-...then, I very quickly discovered these lines were, in fact, halved.
+...then, I very quickly discovered these lines were, in fact, 'halved'.
--(Not entirely a huge surprise to me...; as I'd experienced such things before.)-
+-(Not entirely a huge surprise to me...; as I've experienced seeing such things many times before.)-

 But, what if it was possible to compress that code down even further still...;
 with the ultimate aim of compressing it down to reach what is it's ultimate 'limit'...???